johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Missiological content ###

-My research led to a conclusion that a biblically faithful missiology, integrated with Pentecostal spirituality and appropriate to African contexts, should encompass not less than the following missiological content or characteristics:
+My research concluded that a biblically faithful missiology, integrated with Pentecostal spirituality and appropriate to African contexts, should encompass not less than the following content or characteristics:

 1. A holistic worldview;
 -	A communal orientation;